 Images of plastic waste on coasts and beaches around the world are now an integral part of media and social networks.
 There are also thousands and thousands of straws lying between these mountains of rubbish.
 Experts even assume that by 2050 plastic could outnumber the fish in the sea.
-The EU has not stood idly by for several years: From July 2021, single-use plastic products, for which there are already good alternatives, have been banned since July 2021.
+The EU has not stood idly by for several years: single-use plastic products, for which there are already good alternatives, have been banned since July 2021.

 It doesn't matter whether it's gastronomy, a home party or a wedding: there are already numerous drinking straw alternatives with which you can easily sip cocktails & Co sustainably.
 We present the most important ones here.

 Why are plastic straws so bad for the environment?